Apple's devoted shareholders get rich, and hang on

 NEW YORK When Anton Marinovich turned 18, his grandmother gave him $1,000 with strict instructions to invest in the stock market.
-He chose Apple Inc.
+He chose Apple Inc (AAPL.O).

 Seventeen years later, his investment is worth more than $240,000 and will bring him over $1,000 a quarter through the company's new dividend plan.